ovtarasov/DiagPower/README.md

 ### Aims and scopes

-We developed DiagPower—an open-source R-based tool (available as a Shiny application and R package)—to address critical gaps in statistical planning for diagnostic accuracy studies using ROC curve analysis.
+DiagPower—an open-source R-based tool (available as a Shiny application and R package)—to address critical gaps in statistical planning for diagnostic accuracy studies using ROC curve analysis.

 #### Background
 ROC curves and the Area Under the Curve (AUC) are gold-standard metrics for evaluating diagnostic test performance in clinical epidemiology and public health.
 Despite their widespread use, researchers often lack accessible tools to: